marcelduplessis/marcelduplessis.github.io/_pages/about.md

 My main research interest is the ocean's role in climate.
 My goal is to improve our basic understanding of how physical ocean flow dynamics and air-sea interactions - such as atmospheric storms and ocean eddies - move climate-relevant properties, such as heat, moisture, and carbon dioxide, between the atmosphere, surface ocean, and ocean interior.
 I use observational data from autonomous ocean robotics, including gliders, profiling floats, and uncrewed surface vehciles, combined with remotely sensed satellite data and numerical ocean-atmosphere models.

 ## Opportunities
-We are [offerring a PhD position](https://web103.reachmee.com/ext/I005/1035/job?site=7&lang=UK&validator=9b89bead79bb7258ad55c8d75228e5b7&job_id=37723) to start in late 2025 / early 2026.
+We are [offering a PhD position](https://web103.reachmee.com/ext/I005/1035/job?site=7&lang=UK&validator=9b89bead79bb7258ad55c8d75228e5b7&job_id=37723) to start in late 2025 / early 2026.
 Topic: The role of fine-scale ocean and atmosphere dynamics on Southern Ocean air-sea heat and CO2 exchange.

 ## Current projects